apostrophecms/docs/docs/guide/database-queries.md

 - `._productsAnd([ _id1, _id2, _id3...])` matches only documents related to *all* of the specified product IDs (one relation is not enough).
 - `.productsAnd([ slug1, slug2, slug3...])` (no leading  `_`) matches only documents related to *all* of the specified product slugs (one relation is not enough).

-`_id` properties are useful since they will never change, but slugs can be more readable (for humans) and parsed from URLs.
+`_id` properties are useful since they will never change, but slugs can be more readable (for humans) and are more typically used in URLs.

 ### Adding your own query builders